Top Whitewater Rafting Destinations in The World

 Country: United States of America

-We may be a little biased, but the Pacific Northwest truly has some of the best whitewater rafting in the world.
-Below, we’ve put the two top destinations in our globally recognized whitewater rafting region.
+We may be a little biased, but the Pacific Northwest truly has some of the top rated white water rafting in the US.
+Below, we’ve listed two standout destinations in our globally recognized whitewater rafting region.

 The Salmon River